silnrsi/font-awami/documentation-techpre/README.md

 Our current officially-released font ([Awami Nastaliq 3.400](http://software.sil.org/awami))  uses the Graphite system to achieve high-quality layout with behavior characteristic of the traditional Nastaliq style.
 The biggest rendering challenges are collision avoidance and automatic kerning.
 However, the Graphite system imposes some limitations on the usefulness of the font, due to a lack of Graphite support in a wide range of applications.

-Our current hope is to create a version of Awami Nastaliq that uses OpenType to fix collisions and perform kerning in a way that properly reflects the Nastaliq tradition.
+Our current goal is to create a version of Awami Nastaliq that uses OpenType to fix collisions and perform kerning in a way that properly reflects the Nastaliq tradition.
 This requires not only loosening the kerning to avoid collisions between segments, but also tightening the kerning to create overlaps between diagonal segments, as shown in the images below.

 #### Intra-word overlaps